-Now in its 22nd year, the Fade In Awards is proud to introduce nine distinct contests for you to enter in 2018.
+Now in its 23rd year, the Fade In Awards is proud to introduce nine distinct contests for you to enter.
 Submit a script or short film to the Fade In Awards Short Script/Short Film Contest.
-With twenty-one years experience spotting, mentoring and introducing talented new screenwriters and filmmakers to the Hollywood community, our winners have gone on to both sign with major Hollywood talent agencies ICM, UTA, CAA, WME and have their winning screenplay/teleplay made into feature films and television shows (e.g., The Blacklist, Hard Powder (2018), Blades of Glory, Adam, Office Christmas Party, If Only).
+With twenty-two years experience spotting, mentoring and introducing talented new screenwriters and filmmakers to the Hollywood community, our winners have gone on to both sign with major Hollywood talent agencies ICM, UTA, CAA, WME and have their winning screenplay/teleplay made into feature films and television shows (e.g., The Blacklist, Cold Pursuit (2019), Blades of Glory, Adam, Office Christmas Party, If Only).

 The Blacklist Executive Producer/Creator Jon Bokenkamp calls his decision to enter the Fade In Awards, “The most important moment in my career.”

-The Fade In Awards deliver by working closely with finalists to make sure their winning entry gives them the best chance at launching their filmmaking career.
+The Fade In Awards deliver by working closely with Grand Prize winners to make sure their winning entry gives them the best chance at launching their filmmaking career.
 That’s why Hollywood’s A-list buyers and reps call the Fade In Awards one of the best screenplay contests and short film competitions in the world to enter.

 “When CBS Studios producer Todd Nelson encouraged me to submit,” says Bokenkam, “my inclination was to say, ‘No.’ I remember thinking there was no way I could afford it.
 But my script Preston Tylk won and got me an [CAA] agent.
 It was huge for me.”
 Bokenkamp went on to work with Angelina Jolie and Halle Berry on Taking Lives and Perfect Stranger, respectively.